Enemies Closer: Production

 Director Peter Hyams was offered the film by producer Moshe Diamant, and accepted it both as a show of friendship and as a stylistic exercise.
 Hyams is usually his own cinematographer, and a well known fan of night photography.
 With the movie's main sequence of events taking place entirely at night and close to water, two highly demanding filming conditions, he saw it as a stimulating challenge, especially given its independent budget and tight shooting schedule, which spanned a period of 27 days.
 Exteriors were filmed in Bulgaria, and interiors were filmed in Louisiana.

 Peter Hyams had helped cementing his son John's directing career by serving as his cinematographer on two Universal Soldier sequels produced by Diamant, and the younger Hyams returned the favor by editing this film for his father.

 Van Damme was initially going to play the main protagonist, but Hyams asked him to switch to the part of drug trafficker Xander, as he had already directed him twice in heroic roles and did not want to retread the same ground.
 The Belgian was not easily convinced, as he had just played the appropriately named Jean Vilain in The Expendables 2, and demanded his new role be fleshed out so as to differentiate it from the classic archetype he had portrayed in the earlier feature.
-With Enemies Closer set in the wilderness, the character was expanded to become a staunch ecologist and vegan, and Van Damme personnally devised the "Édith the Goose" monologue that appears midway into the film.
+With Enemies Closer set in the wilderness, the character was expanded to become a staunch ecologist and vegan, and Van Damme personally devised the "Édith the Goose" monologue that appears midway into the film.
 Xander's distinctive wild hair was also the actor's idea.

 Tom Everett Scott, who took over Van Damme's intended part, is a longtime friend of John Hyams, with whom he attended Syracuse University.
 After Dark returnee Orlando Jones previously appeared in Peter Hyams' remake of Beyond a Reasonable Doubt.
 He also received a producer credit this time around.

 Release

 Theatrical

-Enemies Closer was released theatrically in select U.S. markets by Lionsgate on January, 24 2014.
+Enemies Closer was released theatrically in select U.S. markets by Lionsgate on January 24, 2014.
 It also saw a theatrical release in the United Arab Emirates in October 2014, where it reached 7th place at the box office.